gllortc/menuino/README.md

 # MENUINO UI
 ## UI system for Arduino and touchscreens

 This project is a simple way to create a complete UI system for TDT/LCD touchscreens for the Arduino microcontrollers (and other supported platforms).
+Actually the systems supports de following UI elements for the screens:

+* *Text labels*: Text that can be changed by the code (for example, the temperature)
+* *Push buttons*: Momentary pushbuttons
+* *State buttons*: Buttons on/off
+* *Menu buttons*
+* *Progress bar*

 ## Creating screens